prakashjayy/prakashjayy/README.md

 ## About me 🕴️
-Working in the deep learning field for 9+ years now.
-I like to learn things from scratch and would like to write and teach about them.
-I am known for detailing and u can see me write reports on all my findings.
-My major focus for any project starts with gathering information, data and evaluation setup.
-I focus on understanding basics and take a mathematical approach to any problem statement.
+I have been working in the deep learning field for over 9 years.
+I enjoy learning things from scratch and love writing and teaching about them.
+I am known for my attention to detail—you'll often find me documenting my findings in thorough reports.
+For any project, I start by gathering information, collecting data, and establishing a solid evaluation framework.
+I focus on understanding the fundamentals and take a mathematical approach to every problem.

 ### List of projects I worked and were productionized.